 One of the highlighted applications of lithium-ion batteries is in electric vehicles (EV).
 The high volumetric energy density of lithium-ion batteries made it the perfect choice for EVs.
 The advantages of high energy density include running longer distances at the smaller battery packs, and less battery space, cost, and weight.

-The lithium-ion battery features a remarkable life of 2 to 3 years.
+The lithium-ion battery has a life of 2 to 3 years.
 The number of charge cycles is also in the good number, which falls between approximately 300 to 500 cycles.
 This also depends on how often we use the batteries, how carefully they are used, and the temperature.

 The plot shows how the cycle life of a lithium-ion battery varies concerning the temperature.